appindesign/M-Time-Series/readme.md

 *Parameters*
 - 'num' The number to be given the suffix.
 Must be an integer greater than or equal to zero.

-*Return" The function returns 'num' with an ordinal suffix added.
+*Return* The function returns 'num' with an ordinal suffix added.